 - Spread out as a tablecloth at mealtime

-- Use as a napkin when eating at that same meal
+- Use as a napkin when eating that same meal

-- Cleaning up and dry dishes after that meal
+- Cleaning up and drying dishes after that meal

 And, if you’re like me and live where mosquitoes, no-see-umms, and other pesky blood-suckers frequent, try taking a cotton bandana, spray it liberally with your favorite bug juice, and tie it around your neck in a simple overhand knot to keep your neck bug-free!